arduino/docs-content/content/learn/04.electronics/11.power-consumption/power-consumption.md

 ### Arduino Cloud Basic

-The **Arduino Cloud Basic** sketch sends sensor data to the Arduino Cloud, and turns on the built-in LED whenever activated from a dashboard.
+The **Arduino Cloud Basic** sketch sends sensor data to the Arduino Cloud and turns on the built-in LED whenever activated from a dashboard.

 ```arduino
 /*